Labour power

+The general idea of labour-power had existed previously in classical political economy.
+Adam Smith's The Wealth of Nations and David Ricardo's On the Principles of Political Economy and Taxation already referred to the "productive powers of labour".
+However, Marx made the concept much more precise, critically examining the functions of labour-power in production, how labour-power is used, organized and exploited, and how it is typically valued and priced in bourgeois society.

 Under capitalism, according to Marx, the productive powers of labour appear as the creative power of capital.
 Indeed, "labour power at work" becomes a component of capital, it functions as working capital.
-Work becomes just work, workers become an abstract labour force, and the control over work becomes mainly a management prerogative.
+Work becomes just work, workers become an abstract labour force, labour becomes an economic input or a factor of production, and the control over work becomes mainly a management prerogative.

 Definition

 Karl Marx introduces the concept in chapter 6 of the first volume of Capital, as follows: